Our award-winning sciatica specialist at Downtown Pain Physicians offer sciatica pain relief to our patients in Lower Manhattan and Downtown Brooklyn.

 - Laminectomy – removal of the lamina, or the roof of the spinal canal

 My experience has been great!
 The doctors are knowledgeable.
 They listen to my concerns and questions and always give great feedback.
 Sofia at the front desk is so pleasant and super helpful.

 Amazing and thorough!
 I did not feel rushed at all.
 Dr. Raval answered all my questions and we easily came up with a treatment plan for my issue.

 Read more reviews

 What’s the Best Way to Learn About Treatments for Sciatica?

 Speaking with a trained sciatica doctor is the best method of learning more about possible treatments.
-Each cause and symptom is different and with a proper consultation and diagnosis a sciatica specialist will be able to direct you in the best way to move forward.
+Each cause and symptom is different and with proper consultation and diagnosis, a sciatica specialist at Downtown Pain Physicians will be able to direct you in the best way to move forward.

 Dr. Raj Raval, M.D.

 - Board Certified